Jaimead7/PyUtils/README.md

 rm -r PyUtils
 ```

-Install as a package from pypi (not implemented)
+Install as a package from pypi
 ```
 py -m pip install Jaimead7-PyUtils
 ```